-Where did the English Chidester family come from?
-What is the English Chidester family crest and coat of arms?
-When did the Chidester family first arrive in the United States?
-Where did the various branches of the family go?
-What is the Chidester family history?Chidester is a name of ancient Norman origin.
+Chidester is a name of ancient Norman origin.
 It arrived in England with the Norman Conquest of 1066.
-The Chidester family lived in the city of Chichester in Sussex.
+The Chidester family lived in the city and market-town of Chichester in the hundred of Box and Stockbridge, rape of Chichester.

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Chichester, Chister, Chichestere, Chichister and others.

 Early Notables of the Chidester family (pre 1700)

 Outstanding amongst the family at this time was Sir John Chichester (1519-1569) English gentry from Devon, a naval captain and ardent Protestant who served as Sheriff of Devon in 1550, Knight of the Shire for Devon in 1547; and his son, Sir Arthur Chichester, 1st Baron Chichester (1563-1625), an English administrator and...

 Another 51 words (4 lines of text) are included under the topic Early Chidester Notables in all our PDF Extended History products and printed products wherever possible.

 In the United States, the name Chidester is the 8,846th most popular surname with an estimated 2,487 people with that name.

 Migration of the Chidester family to Ireland